For Property Owners

 Quote the fee structure to the home's fit instead of using a canned Bradenton pitch

-Show where revenue is leaking instead of sending another statement full of activity and no answers
+Show what is cutting into owner income instead of sending another statement full of activity and no answers

 Build the takeover around live reservations and seasonal demand instead of resetting the operation